GRAINS-Corn, soybean futures slide on forecasts of warm weather in U.S. Midwest

 CHICAGO, May 6 (Reuters) - Chicago corn and soybean futures slid on Friday as rising interest rates and currency pressures weighed on U.S. exports and forecasts of warm, dry weather opened a window for Midwestern farmers to get their crop planted.

-Recent rainfall in South America also could boost Brazil's south-central corn crop, which on Friday was forecast to be somewhat bigger than previously expected.
+Recent rainfall in South America could boost Brazil's south-central corn crop, which on Friday was forecast to be bigger than previously expected.

 "The planting window for U.S. farmers is here and we expect to see them aggressively out in the fields over the next seven to eight days," said Don Roose, president of Iowa-based U.S. Commodities.
 "The market has already put in a premium for the delayed planting start, and some of that premium is now coming out."